-You can read out data (offload) the Micro Station with logger software.
-Connect to the logger as described in Communicating with the logger on page 13 and then read it out.
-If the Micro Station is logging, you can choose to either stop the logger before reading out or let it continue logging while reading out.
+You can read out data (offload) the logger with logger software.
+Connect to the logger as described in Communicating with the logger on page 8 and then read it out.
+If the logger is logging, you can choose to either stop the logger before reading out or let it continue logging while reading out.

 Readout speed depends on the method used to connect to the logger and the device being used.
-Typically, a readout via PC interface cable with the computer will take about six minutes for a full Micro Station (512K of data).
-A full logger readout via the Radio Modem or Remote Modem may take up to 20 minutes, and 30 minutes with a Palm handheld.
+Typically, a readout via PC interface cable with the computer will take about six minutes for full memory (512K of data).
+A full logger readout via the Remote or Radio Modem may take up to 20 minutes, and 30 minutes with a Palm handheld.
 For more details on logger capacity, see Logger memory later in this chapter.